quenaz/dataengineeringpipeline/README.md

 4. **Data Storage Layer**:

    - **Data Lake**:
-     - Stores the Parquet files in a structured format.
+     - Stores the Parquet files when filter is applied.
-     - Organizes data by datetime and place.

 5. **Batch Processing**: